GennadiyK/light-svg-loader/README.md

 ## Webpack using

-Add to the webpack congig:
+Add to the webpack config:

 ```js
     module: {